What you need to know to prevent sickness

 While we strongly recommend no one eat raw shellfish, people with a higher risk for health complications from food poisoning—including children, pregnant women, mature adults, and people with chronic conditions or compromised immune systems—should absolutely never, ever eat raw shellfish, sushi, or any other kinds of raw meat.

-Now, let’s cover some basics on how to enjoy shellfish that’s safe to eat.
+Now, let’s cover some basic rules on how to enjoy shellfish that’s safe to eat.

 Rule #1: Don’t cook or eat shellfish that have died during storage.